gabijatuma/OOP_task/README.md

 # OOP_task
 The most optimal container was list.
 So i compared two lists when whey are using stuctures and classes.
+The fastest method is when i create 2 new lists and put the right students into each. the numbers show that it was faster to work with structures than with classes.
+That is probably because i have to get access to the private members of the class to compare them in any way.

 **List with struct: